Wardour Street: History

 Wardour Street was renamed and building began in 1686, as shown by a plaque formerly on the house at the corner with Broadwick Street.
 Sir Edward Wardour owned land in the area, and Edward Street was what is now the stretch of Broadwick Street between Wardour Street and Berwick Street, as shown by Roque.
 Neither side of the street was fully built up by 1720.
 John Rocque shows both roads very clearly on his large-scale map of 1746.
 From Oxford Street south to Meard Street is now Wardour Street; then south to Compton Street is Old Soho; then down to Coventry Street is Princes Street.
-For the length of Leicester Square it is Whicomb Street and finally Hedge Lane, which now starts at Panton Street rather than James Street.
+For the length of Leicester Square it is Whitcomb Street and finally Hedge Lane, which now starts at Panton Street rather than James Street.

 By the end of the 18th century, Horwood, on a large map of 1799, uses the same names but not Old Soho and Hedge Lane.
 This leaves just Wardour, Princes and Whitcomb streets.
 The houses have individual numbers by then, and are shown in detail on Horwood's map.

 The names are much the same on Greenwood's map of 1827, although the area at the southern end had been redeveloped.
 The road now ends at Pall Mall East, and the boundary between Wardour and Princes streets may have moved north a little.

 By 1846, Cruchley's new plan of London shows change at the southern end.
 Wardour, Princes and Whitcomb streets stay the same; however, Whitcomb Street loses a few hundred yards at the southern end, and from James Street to Pall Mall is now Dorset Place.